LIST-LUXEMBOURG/flexidisc/README.md

-## Presentation

 `Flexidisc` is an typesafe implementation of extensible records in Idris.
-An extensible record is a record that can be extended or shrink on demand.
+An extensible record is a record that can be extended, shrink or modified on demand.

+### Why?

+The initial motivation was to handle data transformation pipeline, where you want to create, modify and delete fields from records while presesrving type safety.

 ### Features

-- Inferred (from type) or explicit labels
 - Record extension
 - Projection
 - Typesafe accesses/updates
 - Concatenation of disjoint records
 - Pach a record with another one
-- Order dependent equality of records
 - Order independent equality of records
-- Row polymorphic operations
+- Row polymorphic functions
+- List of heterogeneous records + operations on them

 ## Getting started